jmigpin/editor/README.md

 - `OpenSession <name>`: opens previously saved session
 - `<url>`: opens url in preferred application.
 - `<filename(:number?)(:number?)>`: opens filename, possibly at line/column (usual output from compilers).
 Check common locations like `$GOROOT` and C include directories.
+	- If text is selected, only the selection will be considered as the filename to open.
 - `<identifier-in-a-.go-file>`: opens definition of the identifier.
 Ex: clicking in `Println` on `fmt.Println` will open the file at the line that contains the `Println` function definition.

 ## Commands: GoDebug